Liverpool's win changes the mood but for how long?

 'Firmino was the star player'

-Salah's six-minute treble came after the Egyptian was dropped to the bench for last Sunday's Premier League game at Arsenal after a run of four league games without a goal or assist.
+Salah's six-minute treble came after the Egyptian came off the bench following a run of four league games without a goal or assist.

 Roberto Firmino also scored a brace, to make it five goals in his last three games.